 So now we need some angels… people willing to bring “HOPE” to families in need.
 Through this network we will form teams of parishioners wanting to help those affected by Harvey.
 We want to connect them with parishioners affected by the flooding seeking assistance in different areas.
 Our Team Coordinators will take care of the matching of parishioners.
 All you have to do is let us know what you’d be willing to help with!

-To join the HOPE Network, please complete the form below or contact the Social Service Ministries office at 281.497.4434 or email us:
+For more information about the HOPE Network, please contact the Social Service Ministries office at 281.497.4434 or email us.

 In the midst of His greatest trial, Jesus prayed fervently.
 And Jesus did not just focus inward, but by His words and His prayers (John 13-17) showed that He wanted love and joy and peace and patience and all the fruit of God’s Spirit for His followers.
 Through your prayers, you can be an instrument of God in bringing that joy and peace to our fellow parishioners.